odrusso/jnl/README.md

 hosted at https://jnlapp.io/

 ## Stack
-React, hosted from S3 behind CloudFront.
+React, hosted from S3 behind AWS CloudFront.
+AWS Fargate API, trigged by AWS API Gateway, stored in an AWS DynamoDB.
 Github Actions will automatically deploy code from Master to this S3 bucket.